-When it comes to which circumstances are excluded from life insurance, exclusions will vary from policy to policy.
+When it comes to which circumstances are excluded from life insurance, exclusions will vary between policies and insurance companies.
 However, some common exclusions include the following:

 Some of the above exclusions are referred to as general life insurance exclusions and typically apply to everyone taking out a life insurance policy.
 General exclusions may include suicide and self-harm, illegal activity, a terminal illness at the time you commence your policy and behaving unwisely.